S-W-Leong/TouchNoGo-finhack/focus.md

 ### Core job to be done

-Help an analyst understand suspicious user behavior, decide whether the account is taken over, and choose the next control before more damage happens.
+Turn suspicious user behavior into automated account action, user re-verification, and clear resolution before more damage happens.

 ## What To Build